When to Classify Events in Open Times Series?: Introduction

 \section{Introduction}

-In intensive care units \cite{shekhar2021benefit}, in control rooms of electrical power grids \cite{dachraoui2013early}, in government councils assessing emergency situations, in many kinds of contexts therefore, it is essential to make timely decisions in absence of complete knowledge of the true outcome.
+In intensive care units \citep{shekhar2021benefit}, in control rooms of electrical power grids \citep{dachraoui2013early}, in government councils assessing emergency situations, in many kinds of contexts therefore, it is essential to make timely decisions in absence of complete knowledge of the true outcome.
 The issue facing the decision-makers is that, usually, the longer the decision is delayed, the clearer is the likely outcome (e.g. whether the patient is critical or not) but, also, the higher the cost that will be incurred if only because earlier decisions allow one to be better prepared.
 Formally, this problem translates into optimizing online the trade-off between the earliness and the accuracy of the decision.
 Early Classification of Time Series (ECTS) deals with time series of finite length, and a single decision per time series.

+In this paper, we study this trade-off in a new context, one where events of different classes occur in a streaming fashion, i.e. in a an open time series with no predefined end.
+We want to predict, at the optimal time, each of them with their associated time intervals.
+For instance, in predictive maintenance, events may be associated with types of mechanical parts malfunctions that can be expected at given times.

-This paper proposes a principled way to adapt the ECTS approaches to deal with the early classification in open time series (i.e. with no time bounds).
+Interestingly, we find that the powerful algorithms that have resulted from research on ECTS can sensibly be adapted to the new problem.
+In particular, this paper proposes a principled way to adapt ECTS approaches to deal with the early classification in open time series (i.e. with no time bounds).
+We show how the classification problem in ECTS can be transformed into a new classification problem for Early Classification in Open Times Series (ECOTS) and how the decision triggering condition should be modified.

-Our contribution opens the path to a wealth of new applications.
-Ones for which online decisions have to be made about upcoming events, optimizing both the expected accuracy of the predictions and the cost of delaying the decisions.
-In particular, in the experimental part, we address in a novel way the challenge of decision making in the field of predictive maintenance, raised in a recent survey \cite{wen2022recent}.
-As another example, an autonomous car must interpret online the scene in front of it.
-It cannot brake every time there is a slight indication of an obstacle, but neither can it afford to wait too long and break too late in order to avoid what increasingly appears as a reckless pedestrian ahead.